-Landscapes comprise an important part of the artist's oeuvre.
+Landscapes constitute an important part of the artist's oeuvre.
 Roseman paints and draws en plein air throughout the changing seasons - from rolling pastureland awakening with spring growth and windswept seacoasts in summer to woodlands ablaze with autumnal hues and Alpine slopes in winter.

 On an early morning in December, 1987, with distant Alpine peaks silhouetted against a golden dawn and a blue-gray mist ascending the hillside where Roseman stood at his easel, he painted December Morning - View from Chardonne Overlooking Lake Geneva (fig. 8, above).
 A month after Roseman painted the breathtaking panorama, the Chief Curator of the Museums of France, François Bergot, acquired December Morning for the Musée des Beaux-Arts, Rouen, of which he was the Director.

 Roseman has devoted much of his professional life to drawing, considered the foundation of the visual arts.
 The celebrated sixteenth-century Florentine architect, painter and author Giorgio Vasari states in the preface to his famous series of biographies Lives of the Artists that drawing (disegno) is ''the parent of our three arts, Architecture, Sculpture, and Painting, having its origin in the intellect.''